Hearing Aids in Rockwall & Forney

 Additional features included within certain styles of hearing aids depend on the size and type of device, and might include:

 - Remote controls

 - Environmental noise control

 - Synchronization (for two hearing aids)

-If you have hearing loss in both ears (bilateral hearing loss), two hearing instruments may be recommended.
-While an audiologist can determine best if you are a candidate for two hearing instruments, it is important that the person with the hearing loss be given the chance to experience binaural (two hearing instruments) amplification, before a decision on one or two hearing instruments is made.
+If you have hearing loss in both ears (bilateral hearing loss), our hearing aid specialists may recommend two hearing instruments.
+While an audiologist or hearing loss specialist can determine best if you are a candidate for two hearing instruments, it is important that the person with the hearing loss be given the chance to experience binaural (two hearing instruments) amplification, before a decision on one or two hearing instruments is made.
 Similar to the way problems in both eyes are treated with a pair of glasses, it makes sense that bilateral hearing loss should be treated with binaural hearing instruments.

 Having two hearing aids can provide the following benefits:

 - Better understanding in group and noisy situations